-This post explains how to apply a Git reference filter to your Git server in Java.
-It allows you to customize Git references before sending data to clients (upload-pack).
+This post explains how to apply a reference filter to your Git server using

 If you’re not familiar with Git references, this post will be too difficult for you.
 I suggest you to first take a look at §10.3 Git Internals - Git References of book “Pro Git”, you’ll get a much better understanding of this subject.